paularmstrong/swig/docs/tags.md

         {% if forloop.last %}</ul>{% endif %}
     {% endfor %}

-* `forloop.index`: the zero-indexed spot in the iteration.
+* `forloop.index`: the zero-indexed spot in the iterator.
 * `forloop.key`: if the iterator is an object, this will be the key of the current item, otherwise it will be the same as the `forloop.index`.
 * `forloop.first`: `true` if the current object is the first in the object or array.
 * `forloop.last`: `true` if the current object is the last in the object or array.